 - Private lenders

-- Which of the lenders that offer the type of financing you need do you qualify with?
+- Which lenders can you qualify with?

 The Canada Small Business Financing Program